kin-labs/kin-developer-docs/README.md

 npm run dev
 ```

 Open [https://localhost:3000](https://localhost:3000) with your browser to see the result.
 (Note the webserver is using a self-signed SSL certificate since HTTPS is required for the embedded Stackblitz editor to work properly.)
+For Windows machines disable Windows Firewall prior to running commands.

 ## Credits